DocReward: A Document Reward Model for Structuring and Stylizing: DocReward

 \subsection{Data Construction}

-As shown in Figure~\ref{fig:data_construction}, we first collect a set of high-quality real-world source documents.
+As shown in~\autoref{fig:data_construction}, we first collect a set of high-quality real-world source documents.
 The source documents are then expanded by multiple generation agents, and the resulting documents are grouped by shared textual content.
 Finally, each group of documents is annotated with a ranking $\pi^*$ in terms of structure and style quality.
-The overall process results in \textsc{DocPair}, a dataset comprising 117K document pairs, covering 32 domains and 267 document types.
 The construction procedure is detailed step by step below:

-\textbf{Curating High-Quality Professional Documents.} As illustrated in Figure~\ref{fig:data_construction} (top), we first curate a corpus of human-authored Microsoft Word documents that spans both highly formal institutional writing and everyday professional communication.
+\textbf{Curating High-Quality Professional Documents.} As illustrated in~\autoref{fig:data_construction} (top), we first curate a corpus of human-authored Microsoft Word documents that spans both highly formal institutional writing and everyday professional communication.
 We draw on two complementary sources:

-\begin{itemize}[leftmargin=20pt] \item \textit{Government and institutional corpora:} GovDocs1~\citep{garfinkel2009govdocs} and NapierOne~\citep{davies2022napierone}.
-GovDocs1 is a publicly available collection compiled from U.S.\ government (\texttt{.gov}) websites, including policy reports, administrative forms, statistical reports, public guidance, and meeting minutes, etc. NapierOne is a modern, comprehensive document dataset sourced from a wide range of public institutional materials and common office documents.
-These corpora provide authoritative, consistently professional exemplars of document structure and style.

-\item \textit{Web document corpus:} We also draw from a diverse set of documents discovered in the CommonCrawl repository\footnote{\url{https://commoncrawl.org/}}.
-This corpus captures a broad range of real-world professional documents from business, education, nonprofit, healthcare, and other sectors, such as proposals, syllabi, newsletters, technical manuals, and policy briefs.
-It substantially enhances structural and stylistic diversity across professional genres. \end{itemize}
+\textit{1) Government corpora:} GovDocs1~\citep{garfinkel2009govdocs} and NapierOne~\citep{davies2022napierone} are authoritative document collections sourced from government and public institutions, covering reports, forms, guidelines, and other professional materials with consistent structure and style.